-Trait Group Scores: are the net scores, for all traits in each of the three Personality Trait Groups.
+Trait Group Scores: is the total number of trait scores in each of the five Scoring Zones.
 Interpretation: A Trait Group score of "Zero" usually indicates the probability of an average performance in situations requiring these traits.
-A Trait Group score of minus four or greater, indicates that the influence of these traits will lower the participant's probability of success and/or significantly diminish his/her performance in those situations.
+A Trait Group score of minus six or greater, indicates that the influence of these traits will lower the participant's probability of success and/or significantly diminish his/her performance in those situations.

-Key Characteristics:is the total PCS Score for the first two traits, in the three Trait Groups.
+Key Characteristics: is the total PCS Score for the first three traits, in the four Trait Groups.
 These traits are usually the most influential, and therefore, identified as Key Characteristics.
 Interpretation: The higher this score, the higher the probability of success and the desirable level of performance.
 This score helps to distinguish between participants with identical or similar Net Scores.